 Visitors can park at the Inglewood Wildlands parking lot and cycle 800 metres along the pathway to the pump track.
 There is some limited onsite parking.

-West Confederation bike pump track – coming fall 2022
+West Confederation bike pump track – Now open!

-The Parks Foundation, in partnership with The City of Calgary, is building a new pump track in the southeast corner of West Confederation Park near 19 Street N.W.
-Bike pump tracks are increasingly popular and this track will serve communities in Calgary’s northern quadrants.
-The new pump track is expected to open in fall 2022.
+The Parks Foundation, in partnership with The City of Calgary, has built a new pump track in the southeast corner of West Confederation Park.

 This project received funding from the Federal Government through PrairiesCan.

-For more information about the project, visit Parks Foundation Calgary.
+For more information about the project, please call 311.

 For more information about pump tracks, please call 311.